Cal Poly has been a Drupal campus since 2009

 - Keep your website within the Cal Poly branding standards.

-- Features such as versioning, RSS feeds, an easy to use WSYWIG editor, rotating home page images, and the webforms and widgets modules make building your site easy.
+- Features such as drafts, versioning, RSS feeds, an easy to use WSYWIG editor, rotating home page images, and the webforms and widgets modules make building your site easy.

 - Delegate access to sections or pages of your site while maintaining control of style and navigation.